-Court personnel, the Probation Department, the ward's defense attorney, the prosecuting attorney, Vista Hill Center for Child and Youth Psychiatry staff, Juvenile Forensic Services staff, and treatment and service providers actively involved in the ward's case management, placement, or treatment may communicate with one another regarding the ward's case, including the ward's medical and mental health needs.
+Court personnel, the Probation Department, the ward's defense attorney, the prosecuting attorney, Vista Hill Center for Child and Youth Psychiatry-staff, Juvenile Forensic Services staff, Correctional Healthcare Partners staff, and treatment and service providers actively involved in the ward's case management, placement, education, or treatment may communicate with one another regarding the ward's case, including the ward's educational, medical, and mental health needs.
 If the ward is also a dependent, the HHSA-CFWB, County Counsel, and the ward's dependency attorney are included in the above list.
-Communication may include the exchange of relevant documents, including but not limited to court orders, probation reports, medical records, and mental health records.
+Communication may include the exchange of relevant documents, including but not limited to court orders, probation reports, educational records, medical records, and mental health records.
+The exchange of documents may be done electronically through the Justice Electronic Library System (JELS).
 The information described in this rule must be kept in a confidential manner by the person who receives it, unless otherwise authorized by law or ordered by the court.
 This rule is intended to facilitate the work of multidisciplinary teams and does not waive any legal privilege.

-(Adopted 1/1/2012; Rev. 1/1/2014; Rev. 1/1/2016; Rev. 1/1/2022; Rev. 1/1/2024; Rev. 1/1/2025)
+(Adopted 1/1/2012; Rev. 1/1/2014; Rev. 1/1/2016; Rev. 1/1/2022; Rev. 1/1/2024; Rev. 1/1/2025; Rev. 1/1/2026)